 Areas around major transport hubs in big cities don’t often have good reputations, but choosing to stay near to Rome’s central train station may not be such a bad idea.
 Termini – named after the station, Roma Termini – has travel links across the city as well as across the whole of Italy.
 Whilst most of Rome’s budget accommodation can be found in Termini, nowadays this often means the cute, quirky and creative.

-Termini is also in walking distance to some of the most intriguing and interesting neighbourhoods that Rome has to offer including San Lorenzo Neighborhood which is home to the University La Sapienza, and Pigneto where a creative community lives and works and cool hotspots and funky hangouts are everywhere.
+Termini is also in walking distance to some of the most intriguing and interesting neighborhoods that Rome has to offer including San Lorenzo Neighborhood which is home to the University La Sapienza, and Pigneto where a creative community lives and works and cool hotspots and funky hangouts are everywhere.
 To the north of the Termini Station is the 17th century church Santa Maria della Vittoria, where you’ll find Bernini’s masterpiece Ecstasy of Saint Theresa.

 The Vatican City is well known to be an independent state unto itself; in fact it is officially the smallest in the world.
 Home to the Catholic religion, the world famous Vatican City attracts millions of visitors a year.
 As one of the top attractions in Rome, the area around the Vatican, including the Prati, is a fantastic place to stay whilst visiting the city.